 - an application for a Certificate of Restoration under the Petroleum and Natural Gas Act; and

 - there are no applicable exemptions under the CSR.

 Site profiles must include the basic land description, along with the past and present uses of a site.
 The content and format of a site profile is provided in Schedule 1 of the CSR, and is essentially a list of yes/no questions.

 Based on the completed site profile submission, the MOE’s Director of Waste Management may determine a site investigation is required.
 An investigation will freeze the local government’s ability to approve applications and permits for the site until a ‘release’ is obtained from the Director.
 Currently, the CSR provides a mechanism for local governments to opt out of the site profile system altogether.

 The New System

-Proposed amendments to the site profile system are moving through the legislature at the moment, and are to take effect later this year.
-The new system will be called the Site Identification System (“Site ID System”).
+Proposed amendments to the site profile system have recently passed through the legislature.
+The new system will be called the Site Identification System (“Site ID System”) and is set to take effect on February 1, 2021.
 Some of the more substantial changes include:

 - The activities and purposes listed under Schedule 2 of the CSR will be modified.
 The updates are intended to improve clarity and consistency, and reduce redundancy.
 The amendments include exclusions for specific activities to avoid capturing sites where risk of contamination is low.
 The amendments also add new purposes and activities to address situations where potentially contaminated sites are not currently being captured (e.g., fire training facilities).